 As the 90s ended, I had begun treating these patients with either upper neck facet joint injections of steroids or prolotherapy into ligaments.
 In addition, we used trigger point dry needling (IMS) of the upper neck muscles.
 We had some success with this approach and then as the early 2000s progressed, we added radiofrequency ablation of the C2-C3 joints.
 Again, more successes.
 However, there was always a core group of these patients that we couldn’t help or that we could only help minimally.
 Around 2005, our clinic became the first on planet earth to use bone marrow stem cells to treat many common orthopedic problems.
 Around the same time, a local chiropractic physician and I began working on diagnosing upper neck instability using DMX.
 Shortly thereafter, we abandoned steroid injections due to the research beginning to show that these potent anti-inflammatories were harming tissues.
 We also noted radiofrequency ablation causing the same tissue damage.
-At that point, by approximately 2010, we had switched to using platelet-rich plasma or stem cell injections.
+At that point, by approximately 2010, we had switched to using platelet-rich plasma or bone marrow concentrate injections.

 One of the things that happened along the way was that as I began getting referred upper neck injury patients I had to re-educate myself.
 For example, this meant that I and my colleagues began to acquire extensive experience in injecting the upper neck joints.
 This was right at the time that most physicians had stopped injecting these areas.